 Nonviolence, Peace, and War- In the Words and Voices of Martin Luther King, Dave Dellinger, Dorothy Day, and Others

-Eighty-four years old, this month (January 2013).
+Eighty-six years old, this month (January 2015).
 That is how old Martin Luther King, Jr. would be, if he were still here with us today.
 I’m sure that his words and deeds would still be inspiring us, today.
 Dr. King understood the power of words.
 He employed his wonderful eloquence to teach the importance of peace and nonviolence.
 He knew that we must act upon our beliefs, and he helped our nation to become more peaceful and more just.

 The photo, above, is of King delivering his magnificent “I Have a Dream” speech, in 1963.
 You may have noticed that the second photo in the Peace and Justice Online masthead is of the same rally.
 Today, however, I am quoting from King’s important (and often overlooked) 1967 speech, “Beyond Vietnam- A Time to Break Silence.”
 In this speech, speaking of excessive military spending, Dr. King tells us, “Somehow, this madness must cease.”
 Listen here: